© 2025 KPCW

 The Uinta-Wasatch-Cache National Forest is now under Stage 1 fire restrictions.
 None were in place when the fire started Aug.
 7.

-Fire restrictions are in place for almost all of the state a day after the Beulah Fire sparked in Summit County.
+Fire restrictions are in place for almost all of the state days after the Beulah Fire sparked in Summit County.

-U.S. Forest Service spokesperson Toby Weed said Friday the blaze had grown to more than 1,400 acres and was 0% contained in the Uinta Mountains about 7.5 miles southeast of the Bear River ranger station on Mirror Lake Highway.
+The U.S. Forest Service reported Saturday the Beulah Fire has grown to over 1,700 acres and is 0% contained.
+The blaze in the Uinta Mountains is located about 7.5 miles southeast of the Bear River Ranger Station on Mirror Lake Highway.

-Weed said the fire was not threatening structures yet but that it could if the fire grew.
+Toby Weed, the spokesperson for the Northern Utah Interagency Incident Management Team, said Friday the fire was not threatening structures yet but that it could if the fire grew.
 The Hinckley Boy Scout camp is about 2.5 miles away.

 The Summit County Sheriff’s Department closed roads Thursday and evacuated people from Christmas Meadows, the east fork of the Bear River, Mill Creek and the west fork of the Blacks Fork area.